 These options specify the abbreviations that are used for the parameters in the titles of the plots and the axis labels.
-It is usually necessary to keep these abbreviations as short as possible since the titles can only contain 80 characters.
+It is usually necessary to keep these abbreviations as short as possible since the titles may become very large if the abbreviations are large.